dnlbowers/jobs-a-gooden/TESTING.md

 The lighthouse score also confirmed the poor contrast scores on the nav bar items that are disabled when signed out.

+In general Mobile scores were lower in performance for two main reasons. cdn imports from bootstrap and jquery, and hero images which had already been compress multiple times.

 ## Job Openings
 ### Logged out:
 #### *Desktop*: